Silvering can be a symptom of disease, environmental stress, insect feeding, or mineral deficiencies, similar to bronzing.

 Potassium deficiencies can cause leaf silvering.
 In this case, you will see upward leaf curling.
 Manganese deficiencies can cause leaf silvering, premature leaf drop, smaller-than-normal leaves and seeds, and weak roots and stems.
 An inexpensive lab-based soil test can help determine if this is the problem.

 Silver in the garden isn’t always a bad thing.
-Silver plants can add a nice color contrast to potted plants and landscapes, too.
+Silver plants can add a nice color contrast to potted plants and landscapes.
 These plants usually prefer full sun.
 They often get their silver appearance from a coating of white trichomes that look like fur.
-Most white and silver plants are ornamentals, such as:
+Most white and silver plants are ornamentals, but there are some edible silver plants:

 You can grow a surprising amount of food in your own yard.
 Ask me how!